 While in the Marine Corps, Eric enjoyed two tours of Japan, as well as many foreign nations and territories, including U.K., Australia, Azores, Philippines, S. Korea and the Korean DMZ.

 Eric is intimately involved in the veteran community, volunteering time as well as donating product and services to veteran focused organizations.
-Eric is a currently a board member of Volunteers of America-IL and Chicago Marines Foundation, a 3-time alumni participant of Project Relo, member of Chicago Police Marines, former student of Bunker Labs CEO incubator, past corporate sponsor and mentor at Marine for Life, past volunteer for Travis Manion Foundation Chicago gala, in addition to several other initiatives.
+Eric is a currently the Communications Officer for Project Relo, a board member of Chicago Marines Foundation, former board member of Volunteers of America-IL, member of Chicago Police Marines, graduate of Goldman Sachs 10,000 Small Businesses, former scholar of Bunker Labs CEO incubator, past corporate sponsor and mentor at Marine for Life, past volunteer for Travis Manion Foundation Chicago gala, in addition to several other initiatives.
 He is often asked to be a speaker on leadership and a guest on podcasts.